Fixed Price vs Day Rate: Which Is Better in 2026?

 How to Protect Yourself on Fixed Price Jobs

-If you’re going to quote fixed prices, a few rules will save you a lot of headaches:
+If you're quoting fixed prices, these rules will save you a lot of headaches:

-2. State what’s included — and what isn’t Your quote should be specific.
-“Supply and fit one consumer unit” is a fixed price.
-“All electrical work” is not.
+2. State what's included — and what isn't — "Supply and fit one consumer unit" is a fixed price.
+"All electrical work" is not.

-3. Build in a contingency Add 10–20% to your time estimate to cover minor surprises.
-Don’t give this away — bake it into your price.
+3. Build in a contingency — add 10–20% to your time estimate to cover minor surprises.
+Bake it into your price, don't give it away.

-4. Have a variation clause Make it clear in your quote that if unforeseen issues arise — hidden damage, asbestos, structural problems — this will be quoted separately before work continues.
+4. Have a variation clause — make it clear that if unforeseen issues arise (hidden damage, asbestos, structural problems), this will be quoted separately before work continues.

-5. Get it in writing Whether it’s a day rate or a fixed price, always send a written quote that the customer has confirmed.
+5. Get it in writing — whether it's a day rate or fixed price, always send a written quote the customer has confirmed.
 It protects both of you.

 What Do Customers Actually Prefer?